Trust money fundamentals - know your obligations - On-demand

 Course ID ID20017_PSK1

-This on-demand material was recorded in September 2020
+This on-demand material was recorded on 24 September 2020

 The knowledge of basic bookkeeping is important for every Australian lawyer.
 For lawyers, whether as principals or employees, this knowledge assists in the effective and proper conduct of matters, including the preparation of bills of costs and trust account statements.